For this project you will create a class called TextKit

 check the methods.

-Having failing cases (in a try...catch block of course)
+Having failing cases (in a try...catch

-is also a good idea.
+is also a good idea, but not required for this project.

-Finally, you must use javadoc to create
+Finally, you must use the javadoc

 HTML documentation for your package.